The office

 - Dangling

-[[wikilinks]]that point at no note. - Mandate breaches: a position over your
+[[wikilinks]]that point at no note. - Mandate breaches: a satellite over your

 $ cupel doctor